Overview of Consumer Affairs Victoria

 - register and license businesses and occupations; and

 - conciliate disputes between consumers and traders, and tenants and landlords.

 CAV provides information and advice to businesses and consumers through its website, telephone helpline, smartphone aps, and via social media.
-CAV has metropolitan and regional offices (in Ballarat, Bendigo, Box Hill, Dandenong, Mildura, Morwell, Reservoir, Shepparton, Wangaratta, Warrnambool, Werribee, Wodonga and Geelong) and has a mobile Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. that regularly visits many other Victorian locations.
-For CAV’s contact details, see ‘Contacts’, below.
+CAV has metropolitan and regional offices (in Ballarat, Bendigo, Box Hill, Dandenong, Mildura, Morwell, Reservoir, Shepparton, Wangaratta, Warrnambool, Werribee, Wodonga and Geelong) and has a mobile service that regularly visits many other Victorian locations.

 What can CAV do?